Tej0708/ASA-NFL-Draft/README.md

 #### Model:
 * The model is packaged in the 'model_f.pkl' file.
 You will need to import this and change the file path in your code so the program can find it.

+#### Images
+* The website references several images that are attached to the repo.
+Replace the local pathname with your pathname when running the website.

 ### Installing

 * To launch our web application, you will first need to install a bunch of libraries